Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 to `config/diaspora.yml`, put your external url into the `environment.url` field, and make any other needed configuration changes.

-To run as a rails app, copy config/script_server.yml.example to config/script_server.yml and edit it properly.

 ### Background

 Diaspora is a Rails-app and as such it has different running modes.